For a Free Quote Call Now: (262) 226-9451

 EPDM roofs commonly have penetrations such as drains, pipes, or vents that protrude through the roofing membrane.
 The adhesive is applied around these penetrations to seal the membrane tightly against the substrate and create a watertight seal.
 Special attention is given to ensuring that the membrane is properly cut and sealed around the penetrations to prevent water from entering the roofing system through these vulnerable areas.

-sealed pipe boot seams
+A newly sealed pipe boot seams on EPDM roof

 CONCLUSION: